Chew/ChewHelp/docs/bots/discord/mlb-game-feed/commands.md

 # Commands

-The bot has 6 commands as of now:
+The bot current has 7 commands.

+## Game Feed Commands

+The bot is primarily a game feed bot, and these commands are used to interact with the game feed.

 - [`/plangame`](/bots/discord/mlb-game-feed/commands/plangame) - Plans a game by sending an embed of the upcoming game.
 Optionally create a thread or a scheduled event!
 Select a team, then a date, shows up to 25 upcoming games.
 Optionally pass a sport to find minor league games!
+- [`/score`](/bots/discord/mlb-game-feed/commands/score) - Shows you the current score privately.
 - [`/startgame [game]`](/bots/discord/mlb-game-feed/commands/startgame) - Starts a game.
 Select a game from the list, but any gamePk is acceptable.
 You can grab this from sites like https://mlb.chew.pw to show minor league games.
 If no games show up, there are no active Major League games.
 - [`/stopgame`](/bots/discord/mlb-game-feed/commands/stopgame) - Stops the currently running game.
-- [`/score`](/bots/discord/mlb-game-feed/commands/score) - Shows you the current score privately.
 - [`/setinfo`](/bots/discord/mlb-game-feed/commands/setinfo) - A command to show specific info as a Voice Channel name.
 - [`/config`](/bots/discord/mlb-game-feed/commands/config) - A way to tune the bot to your liking per-channel!

+## Other Commands

+There are other commands as well, to view standings and other information (soon!)

 - [`/standings`](/bots/discord/mlb-game-feed/commands/standings) - Shows the current standings for the provided division.

 ## Permissions